 Interestingly, I found that studying Portuguese actually reinforced my Spanish.
 In many ways it was like a constant review of Spanish grammar and vocabulary.

 Portuguese pronunciation is far more complex, with many sounds that don’t exist in Spanish, like nasal vowels.
 Note that it’s critical to pronounce these letters correctly, or you could find yourself ordering pau (penis) at the bakery instead of pão (bread)!

 False cognates — words that exist in both languages but with different meanings — can be tricky.
-For example, in Spanish apellido means last name and sobrenombre means nickname, while in Portuguese apelido is nickname and sobrenome is last name!
+For example, in Spanish apellido means last name and sobrenombre means nickname, while in Brazilian Portuguese it’s the reverse — apelido is nickname and sobrenome is last name!